Sidpatchy/RomeBot/README.md

 Another key thing that I need to do with this version, mainly for readablity and future use, is to comment on the code.
 Right now I can *usually* figure out what is happening but others may not have the same luck.

 I think I have another goal; compiling should be something that makes the bot customizable... even after the bot is compiled.
 Want to change the token?
 Now you can.
-Before you would have had to recompile it into an EXE (which is still dumb).
+Before you would have had to recompile it into an EXE (which is still dumb, like genuinely, I can't overstate how pointless compiling Python is).